-What is WHOIS ?
+What is WHOIS information?

 Whois is an official Internet record listing that identifies who owns a specific domain name.

-It is supported by the The Internet Corporation for Assigned Names and Numbers (ICANN) which regulates domain name registration and ownership.
+It is supported by The Internet Corporation for Assigned Names and Numbers (ICANN) which regulates domain name registration and ownership.

 In fact, every time when you want to buy a domain name, the company you buy the domain from (GoDaddy.com for example) will ask you to fill out a form with the contact information for this domain.
 This information will later be listed in the WHOIS records and will become visible for everyone who performs a WHOIS search.

-- the name and contact information of the commercial entity that registered the domain name (called Registrar).
+Normally, each WHOIS record for a specific domain contains the name and contact information of the domain’s owner (called Registrant) and the name and contact information of the commercial entity that registered the domain name (called Registrar).

-Where to find website’s WHOIS contact information?
+Where to find the website’s WHOIS contact information?

 There are many websites and domain tools on the internet where you can make a FREE lookup at the WHOIS data.
-All you need to know is the domain name of the website whom owner or webmaster you want to contact.
+All you need to know is the domain name of the website whose owner or webmaster you want to contact.

-Below you can find some links to websites that provide WHOIS data look up:
+Below you can find some links to websites that provide WHOIS data lookup: